brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

-# Sidecar Subtitles Plugin for Brightcove Player SDK for iOS and tvOS, version 2.1.0.95
+# Sidecar Subtitles Plugin for Brightcove Player SDK for iOS and tvOS, version 2.1.1.103

 Supported Platforms
 ===================

-iOS 7.0 and above.
+iOS 8.0 and above.

 tvOS 9.0 and above.

 Installation
 ============
 The Sidecar Subtitles plugin for the Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
-The static library target supports deployment on iOS 7 while the dynamic framework only supports iOS 8 and above.
+Static and dynamic versions of the framework are supplied for iOS.
 For tvOS, The Sidecar Subtitles plugin provides a dynamic framework only.

 CocoaPods
 --------------